 The History of PGSIP

 In November of 2016, MIPN worked with The Morton Arboretum and the Ohio Invasive Plants Council to host an event called the Plants on the Move Summit.
 Representatives from 26 U.S. and Canadian public gardens attended to discuss how various institutions are currently addressing plants escaping and how the public garden community can better share and communicate observations of plants escaping cultivation with each other, with their visitors, and with the general public.
 A report summarizing the summit proceedings, discussions, and findings of this meeting is available (pdf).
-One of the primary findings of the summit was that the public garden community would benefit from some sort of shared data portal where gardens' staff could enter and share observations between institutions of plants escaping cultivation.
-This idea formed the basis for PGSIP working group.
+One of the primary findings of the summit was that the public garden community would benefit from garden staff being able to share observations between institutions of plants escaping cultivation.

 An article about the project was published in 2019 in Public Garden, the Journal of the American Public Gardens Association (view pdf file here).
 In 2020, the PGSIP working group released a set of guidelines intended to help public garden staff easily list and rank plants escaping from cultivation in a standardized way based on their observations.
 Rankings including Watchlist, Potentially Invasive, Invasive and Assessed as Invasive.
 Development of the Guidelines was followed by creation of an online database that allows public gardens to upload and share their ranked lists.
 A 2022 "proof of concept" paper was published in Biodiversity and Conservation using plant lists from 7 public gardens that were generated prior to developing the new PGSIP guidelines.
 This study demonstrates how gardens have been paying attention to invasive species within their properties, but it also emphasized the need for gardens to work together and share their information.